filecoin-station/deal-observer/README.md

 ## Testing

-To run the tests for this repository you will first need to setup a postgreSQL database.
+To run the tests for this repository you will first need to setup a PostgreSQL database.

 You can do this by running a PostgreSQL docker container with the following